-Three Dominicans will be created cardinals by the Pope at the consistory on December 8.
+Three Dominicans will be named cardinals by the Pope at the consistory on December 8.

 Archbishop Jean-Paul Vesco, OP, of Algiers (Algeria), Archbishop Francis Leo of Toronto (Canada) and Brother Timothy Radcliffe, OP, are among the 21 new cardinals to be created by Pope Francis at the Consistory to be held on December 8, as he announced on Sunday, October 6, after praying the Angelus with the faithful and pilgrims present in St. Peter’s Square.